Travel rebound: 2 million people go through US airports

 DALLAS (AP) - The airline industry’s recovery from the pandemic passed a milestone as more than 2 million people streamed through U.S. airport security checkpoints on Friday for the first time since early March 2020.

-The Transportation Security Administration announced Saturday that 2.03 million travelers were screened at airport security checkpoints on Friday.
+The Transportation Security Administration announced Saturday that 2.03 million travelers were screened at airport checkpoints on Friday.
+It was the first time in 15 months that the number of security screenings has surpassed 2 million in a single day.

 Airline bookings have been picking up since around February, as more Americans were vaccinated against COVID-19 and – at least within the United States – travel restrictions such as mandatory quarantines began to ease.